Adelaide to Alice Springs

 Next we woke early to begin our exploration of the nearby Flinders Ranges National Park.
 Like many places in Australia it is named after an explorer.
 In this case it is named after, Captain Matthew Flinders RN who was an English navigator and cartographer.
 Flinders identified Australia as a continent and lead the first circumnavigation of the country.

 The drive through the park is on a graded gravel road.
 There are plenty of opportunities to stop and enjoy the view.
 A mix of bushland and the beautiful Flinders Ranges dot the landscape.
 Watering holes punctuate the bush.
+It’s one of the most beautiful Australian road trips for sure.

 The best way to appreciate Lake Eyre’s size is by air.
 Lake Eyre occasionally has water in it, but is usually a salt plain.
 The flight can be bumpy so be prepared.